jazeved0/jazevedo.me/README.md

 # Personal Portfolio Site

 This is where I post my current resume and the latest projects I've worked on.
-The site is located at [https://jazevedo.me](https://jazevedo.me).
+The site is located at [https://jazevedo.me](https://jazevedo.me), and is built using [Jekyll](https://jekyllrb.com/) for static content management.

 ## Quick Links